 $29 Dinner for 2 with bottle of wine

-Tuesday- Fish (Of the moment), vegetable risotto, door salad, dessert
+Tuesday- Fish (Of the moment), charred Brussels sprouts, creamy grits, door salad, dessert

-Wednesday- Brisket Mac & Cheese, garlic green beans, door salad, dessert
+Wednesday- Pulled pork mac & cheese, garlic green beans, salad, dessert

-Thursday- Whole roasted chicken, creamed corn, roasted potatoes, door salad, dessert
+Thursday- Meatloaf, creamed corn, roasted potatoes, door salad, dessert

-Tuesday- Fish (Of the moment), vegetable spaetzle, door salad, and Dessert
+Tuesday- Fish (Of the moment), vegetable risotto, door salad, and Desser